LukasBombach/unfinished-thought/_posts/what_are_you_even_testing_for.md

 });
 ```

 This will make sure the links is _there_ and points to the expeceted url.
-When you, 6 months later, or one of your colleagues change the code of this component, it is ensured this one stays here.
+When you, 6 months later, or one of your colleagues change the code of this component, it is ensured this one stays intact as needed, which to me, really is the major benefit of testing.
+You probably know this will work when you implement this the first time, but you want to make sure this will not break when everybody has forgotten about this in the future.

-Lines `7-8`: For the purpose of demonstration, let's assume, your product people think those should be there, but your PO agrees, this is really not critical for our business.
+Lines `7-8`, the social links to Twitter and Facebook: For the purpose of demonstration, let's assume, your product people think those should be there, but your PO agrees, this is really not critical for our business.
+If those break, your business will not lose a lot of its money.
 So we write no tests for this.

 Line `9`, hiring.
-Your company is in desperate need of software developers and marketing gurus.
-Your PO knows, this one has to be there.
-We're gonna write a test.
+Your company is in desperate need of 10x developers, marketing gurus and social media experts.
+Your PO has decided, this is important, so we're gonna write a test for it.

 ```jsx
 // MyPageFooter.spec.js